 Garden Perennials For Every Season

 - Early spring color – spring blooming bulbs (like tulips, crocus and daffodils) will add the first splashes of color in early spring.
-Creeping phlox, ajuga, bleeding heart and colorful foliage plants (like sedums) won’t be far behind.
+Creeping phlox perennial, ajuga, bleeding heart perennial plants, and colorful foliage plants (like sedums) won’t be far behind.

-- Spring/early summer color plants like peonies, lupine, irises, spirea, honeysuckle, weigela and poppies.
+- Spring/early summer color – flowering perennials like peonies, lupine, irises, perennial geraniums, spirea, honeysuckle, weigela and poppies.
 This is also when the foliage colors from hostas, coral bells, sedums and lungwort really start to pop too.

-- Summer blooming perennials: lillies, coneflowers, rudbeckia, butterfly weed, phlox, liatris, sage… I could go on and on, but nobody seems to have trouble finding beautiful plants during this season!
+- Summer blooming perennials – lillies, coneflowers, perennial hibiscus, rudbeckia, butterfly weed, perennial phlox, liatris, sage, perennial black-eyed Susan… I could go on and on, but nobody seems to have trouble finding summer perennial flowers!

-- Fall blooming plants like sedum (the ones with colorful foliage are especially great for adding year round color), rue, Russian sage, mums, turtlehead, Japanese Anemone, and asters.
-Prune spent flowers and burnt out foliage of early perennials to help make the fall foliage and flower colors really stand out.
+- Fall/late blooming perennials – like sedum (the ones with colorful foliage are especially great for adding year round color), rue, Russian sage, mums, turtlehead, Japanese anemone, and perennial aster.
+Prune spent flowers and burnt out foliage of early perennials to help make the fall blooming perennials and their foliage colors really stand out.

-- Variable blooming plants – Roses, hydrangea, astilbe and clematis are examples of garden perennials that can have a large range of bloom times (depending on which variety of the plant you get), so be sure to check the tag and mix together ones that bloom in the early spring, summer and late summer.
+- Variable blooming plants – Roses, hydrangea, astilbe and clematis are examples of popular perennials that can have a large range of bloom times (depending on which types of perennials you get), so be sure to check the tag and mix together ones that bloom in the early spring, summer and late summer.

 - Perennials for winter interest – leave tall flowers like coneflowers, astilbe, rudbeckia, sedum and hydrangea in the garden over the winter to add winter interest.

-Mixing several perennials from this list into one garden area will ensure your perennial garden will be popping with color all season long, and ever-blooming through the entire growing season.
+Mixing several plants from this list of perennial flowers into one garden area will ensure your perennial garden will be popping with color all season long, and ever-blooming through the entire growing season.
 Perennial gardening shouldn’t be difficult!
 Just remember, avoiding flower fixation will lead to amazing perennial gardens, and alas, perennials made easy!
 So get out there, and have fun shopping!

 - The Perennial Matchmaker